vanilla-reforged/monitoring-vmangos-docker/README.md

-## A Docker setup for VMaNGOS monitoring
+## A Docker setup for VMaNGOS monitoring.

 ## Prerequisites